What Facebook Could Learn From Other Platforms About Content Moderation

 Obviously Facebook can’t adopt this solution since it lacks a unifying culture due to its sheer enormity as a global media juggernaut.
 (For context, last summer YouNow said that it had 150,000 live streams uploaded per day; Facebook announced in 2015 that it hit 8 billion daily video views per day.)

 Still, YouNow does employ a very thorough system to make sure that inappropriate content isn’t seen by minors.
 Like Facebook, users can flag offensive videos.
 The site also employs proprietary technology to filter out such content–both videos flagged by users as well as those detected via its algorithmic system.
-It does that partly by analyzing comments in real-time, which helps detect content that should be flagged.
+It does that partly by analyzing comments in real time, which helps detect content that should be flagged.

-YouTube has been dabbling with a similar community-based moderation system—called “YouTube Heroes,” it empowers an elite group of users to police the site and help weed out the flood of horrific videos that you can imagine get uploaded every second to the popular platform.
+YouTube has been dabbling with a similar community-based moderation system.
+Called “YouTube Heroes,” it empowers an elite group of users to police the site and help weed out the flood of horrific videos that you can imagine gets uploaded every second to the popular platform.
 Similarly, Reddit has been working to curb its well-known abuse and troll problem by rewriting offending posts and having moderators enforce a new content policy.

 Instagram too is known for its heavy-handed content moderation, via such methods as blocking the hashtags for groups and communities that share potentially harmful content.
-Through this way, it has successfully blocked content that promotes eating disorders.
-How Instagram decides which hashtags to block remains a mystery–something many social media researchers have looked into–but given that hashtags are a prime way for users to connect, these blocks help reduce the flood of potentially abusive content.
+Through this method, it has successfully blocked content that promotes eating disorders.
+How Instagram decides which hashtags to block remains a mystery.
+This is something many social media researchers have looked into, but given that hashtags are a prime way for users to connect, these blocks help reduce the flood of potentially abusive content.

 On the other end of the spectrum there’s Twitter, which has been plagued with abusive users for years.
 True, the company has been doubling down on the problem, with a slew of new tools aimed at giving users more power to combat offending content and trolls.
 But when it comes to live-streaming video, users might have a harder time.
 According to Periscope’s terms of service: